Double cycle-consistent generative adversarial network for unsupervised conditional generation: Method

-Although the above constraints are applied to address the issues of ClusterGAN, we also find that we can utilize the weights sharing generator and encoder to enforce the disentanglement between discrete and continuous latent variables, as shown in Figure~\ref{fig:overview}.
-All encoders and generators share the same weights.
+In addition to the encoder-generator pair, it also necessary to emphasize the generator-encoder pair for the disentanglement between discrete and continuous latent variables, as shown in Figure~\ref{fig:overview}.
 Most of the existing methods~\cite{hadad2018two, zheng2019disentangling, patacchiola2019autoencoders} leverage labels to achieve the disentanglement of various factors.
-In this work, we attempt to impose additional penalties to encourage independence between $Q_{n}(\mathbf{z}_n | \mathbf{x})$ and $Q_{c}(\mathbf{z}_c | \mathbf{x})$ as much as possible without any supervision.
+This work attempts to encourage independence between $Q_{n}(\mathbf{z}_n | \mathbf{x})$ and $Q_{c}(\mathbf{z}_c | \mathbf{x})$ as much as possible without labels.